Regeneration (1997 film): Plot

 The film starts with Siegfried Sassoon's open letter of July 1917, Finished with the War: A Soldier's Declaration, inveighing "against the political errors and insincerities for which the fighting men are being sacrificed".
-The letter has been published in The Times and received much attention because Sassoon is considered a hero for acts of valour — that are perhaps suicidally rash — and has received the Military Cross, which later Sassoon throws away.
-With the string-pulling and guidance of Robert Graves, a fellow poet and friend, the army sends Sassoon to Craiglockhart War Hospital, a psychiatric facility, rather than court-martialling him.
+The letter published in The Times, receives much attention because Sassoon is considered a hero for acts of valour, having received the Military Cross, which later Sassoon throws away.
+With the influence of Robert Graves, a fellow poet and friend, the army sends Sassoon to Craiglockhart War Hospital, a psychiatric facility, rather than court-martialling him.
 There, Sassoon meets Dr William Rivers, a Freudian psychiatrist who encourages his patients to express their war memories as therapy.

-The film does not concentrate on any single main character and their story-line, but a follows the interweaving of several: Dr Rivers and his patients Siegfried Sassoon and Billy Prior.
+The film follows the interweaving of several characters and their stories: Dr Rivers and his patients Siegfried Sassoon and Billy Prior.
 Wilfred Owen, appearing as a secondary character, is linked to Sassoon's story-line.

-Prior, at first an unsympathetic character, presents a challenge to Rivers, who needs to discover what experience caused Prior's dumbness.
-Prior suddenly regains his speech, then looks for female companionship and begins a relationship with Sarah, a munitions worker at a local factory.
+Prior presents a challenge to Rivers, who needs to discover what experience caused Prior to become mute.
+Prior surprisingly regains his speech and begins a relationship with Sarah, a munitions worker at a local factory.
 He has a strong sense of social class — one of the few working class soldiers admitted to officer training and then commissioned — setting himself apart from the other officers and referring to incidents that caused him to mistrust the authorities.
-There are references to different treatment for officers and that for lower ranks, including Craiglockhart itself, which caters for officers only.
-When Prior is ready for hypnosis, he and Rivers discover that his trauma was caused by the death of one of his men, killed by a bomb.
+During hypnotherapy, Prior realizes he was traumatized by the death of one of his men, killed by a bomb.
 Prior lost his speech after picking up the private's eyeball and asked what should be done with "this gobstopper".
-This surprises Prior who had expected his condition to be caused by something for which he was responsible.
+This surprises Prior who assumed his condition was caused by something for which he was responsible.
 He feels he has to return to active duty to prove to himself and others that he is as competent as before.

 Sassoon becomes friends with another patient, Wilfred Owen.
 Owen aspires to be a poet and respects Sassoon's work; Sassoon agrees to help him with his poetry.